spacebanana420/texts/guides/wayland2025.md

 * Better multi monitor support
 * Simpler configuration that is more centralized around the compositor
 * Ability to set mouse scrolling speed
-* Lower CPU usage in idle compared to xorg (theoretically)
+* Lower CPU usage in idle compared to xorg, giving room for lower battery usage as well (but this might not end up true because of fractional scaling overhead)

 ## Wayland cons
 * Unless if using KDE or Gnome, Wayland requires a lot of troubleshooting, fixing, experimentation and software replacement
 * Fractional scaling isn't perfect, fonts and sometimes images and video output are notably blurrier than on x11 desktops.
+A fix for this is currently being worked on
-* Xwayland is horrible when you use fractional scaling, making gaming absolutely not feasible
+* Xwayland is horrible when you use fractional scaling, making gaming less convenient (requires setting fractional scaling to 1x)
 * Applications like GIMP still have annoying bugs
 * Lower availability of window managers and desktop environment software (panels, background software, etc).
 This is especially true for stacking window managers since all the hype is on tiling
-* No xcalib alternative that works on Wayland or at least a software tool that can adjust brightness and gamma of the RGB channels individually.
+* No xcalib alternative that works on Wayland or at least a software tool that can adjust both brightness and gamma of the RGB channels individually.
-* Experience varies significantly between compositors because of the fragmentation of features and implementations
+* Experience varies between compositors because of the fragmentation of features and implementations
 * Screensharing and screen recording are still really bad.
 It's a miracle if it even works and even then it relies on Pipewire